-If you’re in your 20s, experts advise opting for serums that increase collagen production and retinol serums.
+If you’re in your 20s, experts advise opting for a serum that increases collagen production, as well as retinol serums.
 These promote healthy cell turnover and are instrumental in reducing the development of fine lines and wrinkles.

-If you’re in your 30’s it might be best to implement vitamin C serums into your daily routine.
+If you’re in your 30s it might be best to implement a vitamin C serum into your daily routine.
 These help brighten the skin, reduce dullness and smooth out deeper lines, wrinkles and pigmentation.

-If you’re in your 40’s hyaluronic acid serums would be a great idea.
+If you’re in your 40s using a hyaluronic acid serum would be a great idea.
 They promote a healthy moisture balance and allow the skin to retain moisture for longer, making it appear youthful and supple.